aws-samples/hyperledger-on-kubernetes/fabric-main/README.md

 ```

 ### Step 8: Start the fabric network
-On the EC2 instance created in Step 2 above, in the home directory:
+On the EC2 bastion instance, in the home directory:

 ```bash
 cd